tegorman13/Dissertation/Versions/diss_full_gfm.md

 principles across different tasks and domains (Censor et al., 2012;
 Hills et al., 2010; Jamieson et al., 2022; Law & Gold, 2010; Roark et al., 2021; Rosenbaum et al., 2001; Vigo et al., 2018; Wall et al., 2021;
-Wu et al., 2020; Yang et al., 2020).
+Wu et al., 2020; J. Yang et al., 2020).

 Our modelling approach does differ from category learning implementations of instance-based models in several ways.
 One such difference is the nature of the training instances that are assumed to be stored.
-In category learning studies, instances are represented as points in a multidimensional space of all of the attributes that define a category item (e.g. size/color/shape).
+In category learning studies, instances are represented as points in a multidimensional space of all of the attributes that define a category item (e.g., size/color/shape).
 Rather than defining instances in terms of what stimuli learners experience, our approach assumes that stored, motor instances reflect how they act, in terms of the velocity applied to the ball on each throw.
-An advantage of many motor learning tasks is the relative ease with which task execution variables can be directly measured (e.g. movement force, velocity, angle, posture) in addition to the decision and response time measures that typically exhaust the data generated from more classical cognitive tasks.
+An advantage of many motor learning tasks is the relative ease with which task execution variables can be directly measured (e.g., movement force, velocity, angle, posture) in addition to the decision and response time measures that typically exhaust the data generated from more classical cognitive tasks.
 Of course, whether learners actually are storing each individual motor